larryschirmer/deep_rl_continuous_control/Report.md

     leadup = leadup - 1 if leadup > 0 else 0
 ```

-I understand concept of GAE (Generalized Advantage Estimation).
+I understand the concept of GAE (Generalized Advantage Estimation).
 This technique changes how far ahead the agent can look ahead in terms of future reward.
 I, however, had issues implementing the technique so I ended up adding a simpler variation of the technique I called `Reward Leadup`.
 What Reward Leadup does is only reward actions closer to where they happen.
-This solves the issue where random motion hundreds of timesteps away from when a reward occurs confuses the model into thinking that random usless motion somehow contributed to that reward occuring.
+This solves the issue where random motion hundreds of timesteps away from when a reward occurs confuses the model into thinking that random useless motion somehow contributed to that reward occurring.

 The trick is that after the rewards are reversed, if there is not a reward during the leadup window then the reward is not cumulative.
 The result of this change makes future reward (from the perspective of the agent) much higher right when rewards occurs, then reinforcing the actions that lead to the reward.